Canon XC10 vs Leica X Typ 113

 It is notable that the XC10 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the XC10 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the XC10 and the X Typ 113 have been discontinued, but can regularly be found used on ebay.
 The XC10 was replaced by the Canon XC15, while the X Typ 113 does not have a direct successor.
 Further information on the features and operation of the XC10 and X Typ 113 can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Leica X Typ 113 Manual.

 So how do things add up?
 Is the Canon XC10 better than the Leica X Typ 113 or vice versa?
 The listing below highlights the relative strengths of the two models.